 Project Area: Recreation Center, Locker Rooms

 Approximate Installation Date: June 2016

 In early 2016, Creative Materials consulted with Newman Architects to select tile for the Fairfield University Recreation Center in Connecticut.
-The designer selected Mosa Scenes for the locker rooms, shower areas and areas surrounding the pool.
-Creative Materials’ consultant suggested Mosa Scenes as an alternative the standard 1″x1″ or 2″x2″ mosaics often seen in locker rooms.
-Mosa also offers high product quality and above average slip resistance, so the product was seen as a great fit, and specified.
+The designer selected Mosa Scenes for the locker rooms, shower areas, and areas surrounding the pool.
+Creative Materials’ consultant suggested Mosa Scenes as an alternative to the standard 1″x1″ or 2″x2″ mosaics often seen in locker rooms.
+Mosa also offers high product quality and above-average slip resistance, so the product was seen as a great fit, and specified.